bids-standard/stats-models/specification/index.md

 For details on the **formal specification**, visit the BSM [reference](reference.rst).

+#### Acknowledments

-BIDS Stats Models is part of the [Brain Imaging Data Standard (BIDS)](https://bids.neuroimaging.io/index.html) community.
+BIDS Stats Models is supported by by NIH award R01MH109682, and as part of the broader [Brain Imaging Data Standard (BIDS)](https://bids.neuroimaging.io/index.html) community.